The Fame: Legacy

 With the release of The Fame, Gaga was credited for reviving electronic dance music during the late 2000s on radio.
 Jonathan Bogart from The Atlantic stated, "EDM came in by no back door but right through the front gate, with Lady Gaga's 'Just Dance' in 2008" and that "the sound didn't take long to spread".
 DJ Tommie Sunshine told MTV that "there wouldn't be a David Guetta top 10 hit... there wouldn't be this Black Eyed Peas record, if it wasn't for The Fame.
 The influence of that record is epic, and we are hearing talking about all of this because of that."
-St. Louis Post-Dispatchs journalist Kevin C. Johnson with his article "Lady Gaga helps bring EDM to the masses", acknowledges the impact.
-In the article, Rob Lemon said Gaga "definitely has had influence" and that she "is exposing people to the music, and anybody exposing people to it is part of the machine."
+St. Louis Post-Dispatchs journalist Kevin C. Johnson with his article "Lady Gaga helps bring EDM to the masses", acknowledged the impact.
+In the article, Rob Lemon said Gaga "definitely has had influence" and that she "is exposing people to the music, and anybody exposing people to it is part of the machine".

-Radio personality Zane Lowe and record producer/DJ Calvin Harris, addressed the impact of the album in a Beats 1 radio interview.
-Lowe stated: "Mike Skinner told me this, cause we were having a debate about Lady Gaga and he was like 'One thing you gotta remember about Lady Gaga, she put four-on-the-floor back on American radio'" and that "up until that moment there was nothing resembling four-on-the-floor in pop music."
+Radio personality Zane Lowe and record producer/DJ Calvin Harris addressed the impact of the album in a Beats 1 radio interview.
+Lowe stated: "Mike Skinner told me this, cause we were having a debate about Lady Gaga and he was like 'One thing you gotta remember about Lady Gaga, she put four-on-the-floor back on American radio'" and that "up until that moment there was nothing resembling four-on-the-floor in pop music".
 Harris added: "A 100%.
 They even had a hip-hop version of 'Poker Face', for radio" and that "it was the 4/4 one that hit, and then it just went ridiculous."
 In 2020, Stephen Daw from Billboard stated that "The Fame not only changed the course of Gaga's career, but corrected the course of modern pop music for generations to come."